-The field of sonography requires a commitment to patient care and self-improvement by participating in life-long learning, expanding knowledge and technical skill.
+The field of sonography requires a commitment to patient care and selfimprovement by participating in life-long learning, expanding knowledge and technical skill.
 Ethical judgment and critical thinking are crucial in performing each exam safely and effectively.

 Upon completion of the Diagnostic Medical Sonography program, the graduate will be awarded an occupational Associate in Specialized Technology Degree.
-The graduate may find employment in several different environments including, hospitals, clinics, or physician's offices as an entry level Cardiac Sonographer, Vascular Sonographer, General/Abdominal Sonographer or OB/Gyn Sonographer.
-More information about the sonography profession is available at www.secho.org and www.svunet.org.
+The graduate may find employment in several different environments including, hospitals, clinics, or physician's offices as an entry level Cardiac Sonographer, Vascular Sonographer, Abdominal Sonographer or OB/GYN Sonographer.
+More information about the sonography profession is available at www.sdms.org, <a h